 Happy New Year!
-As you make plans, goals, and new year’s resolutions for 2022, you may be thinking about your smile.
+As you make plans, goals, and new year’s resolutions, you may be thinking about your smile.
 This year, don’t be afraid to prioritize your health and happiness.
 While there are many ways to improve your confidence and quality of life, your smile is a great place to start.

 In the age of modern technology, we know that going to a board-certified orthodontist isn’t the only option you have when choosing a path toward your dream smile.
 As the technology in our clinics has advanced, many other options have developed and entered the market.